dinh/book-summaries/README.md

 Notes and summaries of some books.

 [The human use of human beings, Norbert Weiner](the-human-use-of-human-beings.md) - One of my favorite books.
-Norbert Weiner was a prophet.
+Norbert Weiner predicted the potential and pitfalls of our era before anyone else.

 [Surveillance Capitalism, by Shoshana Zuboff](surveillance-capitalism.md) - Lots of stories from battles over privacy that were fought and lost.
 Framing of user data as the raw material of the industry.